sludovicdelys/sludovicdelys/README.md

 # Bonjour !
-My name Sabrina 🧝🏽‍♀️
+My name is Sabrina 🧝🏽‍♀️

 I'm bilingual full-stack developer with extensive international experiences, I am driven by a strong desire to enhance user experiences and am always eager to tackle new challenges in technology.